Creating A Will in California

 To legally prepare a will in the state of California, you must be at least 18 years old.
 You must sign your will or affirm your signature in the presence of two witnesses who will also sign the will.
 In the state of California, you are also allowed to write out your will in longhand and sign it—this is known as a holographic will—without the necessity of witnesses.
 No special words are required for a holographic will, so long as the provisions of the will and the signature are yours.

 California also allows a statutory will, which is found in section 6240 of the Probate Code.
 Any California resident may obtain a copy of the statutory will, fill in the blanks, and sign at the bottom who also sign the will.
 Any additions or deletions to the statutory will—other than filling in the blanks—could potentially invalidate the will.
 It is generally a good idea to hire an attorney to prepare your will to ensure there are no mistakes that would render the will invalid.
-If you have assets worth more than $150,000, you have business-related assets, you own assets in another state, you want to create a trust fund for a child, or you want to minimize after death taxes, you should definitely consult an experienced estate planning attorney to prepare your will.
+If you have assets worth more than $150,000, you have business-related assets, you own assets in another state, you want to create a trust fund for a child, or you want to minimize after death taxes, you should definitely consult an experienced Burlingame will attorney to prepare your will.

 Do I Need an Executor for My California Will?